Projects

 With 600-800 mm of rain per year, permanent shallow ground water is not available.
 There might be deep groundwater, but that would need expensive mechanical pumping, which the community could not sustainably afford.

-So a “charco-cum-valley” tank was designed and built to store 52,000 cubic metres of rainfall (enough for the community’s needs for the whole year).
+So a “charco-cum-valley” tank to store enough water to meet the needs of the community throughout the year was designed and built.
 A shallow well fed from the tank leads to a hand pump and cattle watering trough.

 The programme also included improved sanitation measures, like concrete slabs to cover pit latrines that can be kept clean and covered.
 Health and hygiene education, conducted by the Diocesan Health workers and local Ministry of Health officers, formed an integral part of the project, as well as training in maintenance and book keeping.